OPT Medical Oncologist Jobs

 Research J-1 waiver pathways as an alternative route

-If you completed residency or fellowship on J-1 status, a Conrad 30 or NHSC waiver can convert you to H-1B without the lottery.
+If you completed residency or fellowship on J-1 visa status, a Conrad 30 or NHSC waiver can convert you to H-1B without the lottery.
 Underserved area positions and VA hospitals actively recruit physicians through these pathways.

 Document your medical training and board eligibility thoroughly